How to Make the Most of Cold, Dark, Dreaded January

 Start meal planning

-Meal planning is hands-down the best new habit I implemented in 2017.
-It’s helped us eat healthier and more creatively at home and we’ve cut down on take-out.
-Going out or ordering in is now a treat, not a necessity.
+Meal planning is hands-down the best new habit I implemented last year.
+It’s helped us eat healthier and more creatively now that we’re mostly eating at home and we’ve cut down on take-out.
+Ordering in is now a treat, not a necessity.

-What are your secrets to surviving and thriving in January?
-Comment below with how you’re making the most of this month.
+What are your secrets to surviving and thriving the dark, dreaded January?